nagacharan-tangirala/disolv-docs/src/design/mobility.md

 Mobility modeling is a complex task in itself and has a dedicated community behind it.
 Some of the mobility simulators are [CityMoS](https://citymos.net/), [PTV VISSIM](https://www.ptvgroup.com/en/products/ptv-vissim), [SUMO](https://sumo.dlr.de/docs/index.html), [MATSim](https://www.matsim.org/) etc.
-This is unlike the wireless network simulations, where the node mobility can be easily modeled with a random mobility model.
+This is unlike the wireless mobile network simulations, where the node mobility can be easily modeled with a random mobility model.
-Hence, the modeling complexity is high and has a performance cost.
+Hence, the modeling complexity is high and comes with a performance cost.

 On a broad level, ITS applications can be classified into two types.
 The first type is where explicit control of the vehicles is essential.